 Your espresso machine would most likely have a filter.
-To begin, use a two-sprouted portafilter then insert a double basket.
+To begin, use a two-spouted portafilter then insert a double basket.

 When your espresso machine arrives, it would most likely come along with a plastic tamper.
 While this tamper may perform the basic functions of a tamper, you may not get your desired coffee quality and blend.
 For a good shot of espresso, there must be even distribution and tamp – this you would not get with a plastic tamper.
 It is best to purchase a tamper with stainless steel, a hand fitting handle, and one that fits your portafilter basket seamlessly.

 A gram scale better equips you to monitor your results to ensure they are consistently providing the quality you desire.
 You would also be able to detect any problems with your brewing as you can always monitor the progress from time to time.
 Scales with low resolutions of about 0.1 to 1-gram reading increments may be ideal so you can easily keep track of your measurements without sweating it.

 Having a shot glass to catch your perfect espresso will definitely come in handy.
 A shot glass with volumetric readings may be ideal so you can have a good idea about how much espresso you are pulling out of the machine.
 This will be especially helpful if you do not have a scale for measurements.